julioaranajr/julioaranajr/README.md

 - Empathy and compromise with the consumer's needs.
 Acuity to detect &  locate the needs of the market.
 Knowledge and experience in the management and implementation of projects.
 - Full action.
 Proactive by nature.
 High Initiative and motivation.
 Oriented to work achieving goals.
 Innovation, creativity and commitment to meet the objectives set by the company.
 - More than 10 years of experience as IT Consultant, Venezuelan Petroleum Companies, Telecommunications and Medical Software Solutions.
-- Undergoing AWS upskilling program with Cloudreach Talent Academy.
-- Languages: Spanish, English.
+- Languages: English and Spanish.
 - Location: (Germany)

 <hr align="center" size="6" width="100%"  color="green"></hr>